GregTMobile/tmobile-gitbook-documentation/README.md

 # About this Prototype

 This book is pre-configured to produce styling consistent with T-Mobile's style guidelines.
 Use this book as a template for creating new books.
+Change

 ## To use this book as a template